abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ### Composing isomorphisms

 Another interesting fact about isomorphisms is that if we have two isomorphisms that have a set in common, then we can obtain a third isomorphism between the other two sets that would be the result of their (the isomorphisms) composition.

+{: .theorem}

+> Two sets that are both isomorphic to a third one are isomorphic to one another.

 Composing two isomorphisms into another isomorphism is possible by composing the two pairs of functions that make up the isomorphism in the two directions.